temt-ceo/ZFNet-MLP-Mix/README.md

 # ZFNet-MLP-Mix
 ZFNet-MLP Mix ML Project

-This Homepage is used as aggregation of Kaggle Research Results.
-Each portfolios can be seen in following link.
+This Homepage is organized for the purpose of aggregating the results of Kaggle Research.
+Each portfolios of AI research can be seen in following link.

 ### Kaggle web sites
 **◉the region and the domain category**<br>